Light propagation in inhomogeneous and anisotropic cosmologies: Optics in perturbation theory

 \subsection{Perturbation of light rays}

-We start with the effect of metric perturbation on single light rays.
-Like in the previous section, we take advantage of the conformal invariance of null geodesic and work with the conformal metric~$\bar{\vect{g}}+\delta\tilde{\vect{g}}$.
-Note that, in order to be perfectly consistent, the conformal background metric should be denoted $\bar{\tilde{\vect{g}}}$; we here choose to drop the tilde to alleviate notations.
+We start with the effect of metric perturbation on a single light ray.\footnote{Note of April 2023: I thank Angela Ng for spotting an error in the original version of this paragraph, which is now corrected.} Like in the previous section, we take advantage of the conformal invariance of null geodesic and work with the conformal metric~$\bar{\vect{g}}+\delta\tilde{\vect{g}}$.
+Note that, in order to be perfectly consistent, the conformal background metric should be denoted $\bar{\tilde{\vect{g}}}$; we here choose to drop the tilde to alleviate notation.
 In the remainder of this section, a bar thus denotes conformal background quantities, except explicit mention of the contrary.